renatalantos/Battleship-in-Python/README.md

 * Play a logic based game
 * Play the game on different difficuly levels
+* Be instructed about the rules
+* Be instructed about various steps
+* Be informed about their progress
+* Restart the game

 The game uses a very basic logic of elimination: once you guessed something and it was wrong, you shouldn't guess that again but move onto a next guess.
+However, as it is possible that the program generates identical random numbers, this is not always achieved.
+Users are informed about this in the inital welcome message.
+The welcome messages describes the general flow of the game.

+Users are instructed before and after each steps about what to do next.
+They are also informed about when the game ends.
+They are also informed about when they enter wrong input and they are prompted to try again.
+These are achieved by messages in the command line.

+Users are also provided feedback about whether their guess was correct or incorrect, how many ships are remaining and the number of guesses remaining.
+These are also achived by messages in the command line.

 Different diffuculty levels are achieved by the different grid sizes.
 Possible grid sizes are 4 x 4, 6 x 6, 8 x 8, 10 x 10.
 They can be set by the initial user input.

+Restarting the game can be achieved if user clicks on the Restart Program button.

 # Layout

 My battleship is a very simple console based game.
 Only the mere instructions, user feedbacks and the grid at the different stages of the game is displayed.
-In future, I would like to display some ASCII graphics to make the game more attractive and to get learn more about graphics in Python.

 [Battleship running in Heroku](https://github.com/renatalantos/Battleship-in-Python/blob/main/documents/screenshots/user_loses.JPG)
 [Battleship running in IDLE](https://github.com/renatalantos/Battleship-in-Python/blob/main/documents/screenshots/run_in_pyhton_idle.JPG)